marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   of multiple statements within a basic block.
 With :option:`-fanalyzer-fine-grained`, each statement gets its own edge.

+.. option:: -fno-analyzer-fine-grained

+  Default option value for :option:`-fanalyzer-fine-grained`.

-.. option:: -fanalyzer-show-duplicate-count, -fno-analyzer-show-duplicate-count
+.. option:: -fanalyzer-show-duplicate-count

   This option is intended for analyzer developers: if multiple diagnostics have been detected as being duplicates of each other, it emits a note when reporting the best diagnostic, giving the number of additional diagnostics that were suppressed by the deduplication logic.

+.. option:: -fno-analyzer-show-duplicate-count

+  Default option value for :option:`-fanalyzer-show-duplicate-count`.

-.. option:: -fno-analyzer-state-merge, -fanalyzer-state-merge
+.. option:: -fno-analyzer-state-merge

   This option is intended for analyzer developers.